MJRLegends/Space-Astronomy-Feedback-/README.md

 Please use the issues tab to report issues and make suggestions.

-#### How do i change my RAM Assignment/Usage for Minecraft on Curse/Twitch? http://imgur.com/a/s6OXF
 #### How do i locate a crash log on Minecraft on Curse/Twitch? https://gyazo.com/3c616a7dfcbe69033ea210805b093f82
 #### How do i locate a crash log on Minecraft on FTB? http://imgur.com/a/IbWNC